 - Also known as Spätburgunder, Blauburgunder, Pinot Nero

-- Popular regions: It thrives in cooler growing regions such as Burgundy, Oregon, Baden, and Central Otago
+- Popular regions: It thrives in cooler climates and growing regions such as Burgundy (France), Oregon (United States), Baden (Germany), and Central Otago (New Zealand)

-- Flavors: Black cherry, red berries, warm spices, and earthy notes
+- Flavors: Black cherry, red berries, warm spices, earthy aromas incl. forest floor notes

 - Ageing: 3-5 years

 - Serving temperature: 15C/60F

 - Fun Fact: Pinot Noir is often described as the diva of the vineyard.
 The fickle and temperamental grape is thin-skinned and hard work.